Heineken97/ML-Applications/README.md

 # ML-Applications 📘

 A curated collection of Machine Learning projects covering a variety of real-world applications.
 This repository is designed as a professional portfolio and learning resource, showcasing different algorithms, problem-solving approaches, and domains.
-It is intended for the data science community, interview preparation, and personal development.

 ---